 - Willingness to reflect on strengths and weaknesses for development and act on feedback.

 - Ability to work as part of a team.

-- Ability to be organised and manage the requirements of employment based training.
+- Ability to be organised and manage the requirements of school based training.

 How you can prepare to apply to the Sharing Excellence Partnership